Nsambya Hospital: Overview

 The Hospital is currently owned by Kampala Archdiocese and is accredited by the Uganda Catholic Medical Bureau.
 It operates as a large Private Not-For-Profit hospital which in the National Health System is ranked at the level of a Regional Referral Hospital.

-The Hospital has a bed capacity of 440 and operates with the mission of providing sustainable quality patient care, health worker training and research with consideration for the economically disadvantaged.
+The Hospital has a bed capacity of 440.

 The scope of clinical care includes public health, outpatient and in-patient services, emergency and critical care services reaching about 500,000 people per year within Makindye Division and beyond.

 The Hospital is affiliated to Nsambya Hospital Training School that offers certificate and diploma courses for healthcare workers in nursing and laboratory techniques.
 Nsambya Hospital is the official training site for the postgraduate medical school of the Uganda Martyrs University and also a College of Surgeons of East, Central and Southern Africa (COSECSA) accredited training Hospital.

 The Hospital Board of Governors provides the strategic vision and direction of the Hospital on behalf of the Trustees of Kampala Archdiocese within the framework of the Hospital Charter.
 The Board is the governing body of the Hospital and guides the long-term goals and policies by making strategic plans and decisions.
 The Board appoints the CEO and Senior Management who are charged with executing the Hospital’s strategy on a day-to-day basis.